mahi642/VIHARI-MERN-AWS-Demo-/README.md

-# Vihari - Travel and Tour Platform
+# Vihari - Travel and Tour Platform  deployed on AWS EC2 instance

-Welcome to Vhari, an travel and tour platform built using the MERN stack.
+Welcome to Vihari, an travel and tour platform built using the MERN stack.
 Vihari offers a comprehensive set of features for agents, users(traveler), and administrators.

+## To deploy Vihari on an AWS EC2 instance, follow these steps:
+- An AWS account
+- An EC2 instance (Ubuntu/Debian recommended)
+- Node.js and npm installed on the instance
+- Git installed on the instance
+- Security group with appropriate rules for HTTP/HTTPS traffic

+## Steps:
+- Launch an EC2 Instance
+- Connect to Your EC2 Instance
+- Update and Install Dependencies
+- Clone the GitHub Repository:
+- Navigate to the Cloned Directory
+- Install Dependencies
+- Configure Environment Variables
+- Start the Development Server
+- Access the Website

+## You can access the website at  http://your-ec2-public-ip.

+### Summary
+This guide provides the steps necessary to deploy the Vihari travel and tour platform on an AWS EC2 instance.
+For detailed project features and functionality, please refer to the below details.

 ## How to Run